top of page

 Final Proposal

-After consolidating ideas from cross-functional teams, the final solution is: to provide a one-time tooltip when Chooser is open for the 2nd time on the dialer.
-This UX is most relevant to user intent, and users have a high chance to use it on the spot.
+This UX is most relevant to user intent, and users have a high chance of using it on the spot.

 This proposal also includes showing the N badge to indicate the new menu.